-exploring; second, while there are various legal strategies that could be utilized to challenge these barriers, this paper lays out an access-to-courts argument.35
+As discussed above, there are various barriers to pretrial detainees' access to e-discovery.
+This section lays out two avenues of solutions: first, there are technical solutions to some of these issues that the BOP is actively exploring; second, while there are various legal strategies that could be utilized to challenge these barriers, this paper lays out an access-to-courts argument.35

-A. Improving BOP Technology and Implementing Uniform Procedures
+A. Improving BOP technology and implementing uniform procedures

-The BOP recognizes its obligation to facilitate legal activities of inmates, including the need to maintain a law library.
-Through directives, the BOP has laid out procedures that facilities are to follow in an effort to meet their obligations to facilitate inmate legal activities.
-Constructively recognizing the technical patchwork of inconsistent or non-existent equipment and technical expertise within facilities, as well as a lack of consistent protocol within each facility and across all facilities, the BOP's Information Technology Planning and Development Branch has sought information from outside vendors to find a secure computing device for inmate discovery review.
-In a solicitation entitled "Inmate e-discovery solution" on July 7, 2014 the BOP issued a request for information (RFI) to address support services, hardware, and software for e-discovery.
-The RFI includes both fixed desktops as well as mobile devices to address the various housing scenarios, noting the differing needs for those accessing discovery from the law library and those confined to their cell.
+The BOP recognizes its obligation to facilitate legal activities of inmates, including the need to maintain a law library.36 Through directives, the BOP has laid out procedures that facilities are to follow in an effort to meet their obligations to facilitate inmate legal activities.37 Constructively recognizing the technical patchwork of inconsistent or non-existent equipment and technical expertise within facilities, as well as a lack of consistent protocol within each facility and across all facilities, the BOP's Information Technology Planning and Development Branch has sought information from outside vendors to find a secure computing device for inmate discovery review.
+In a solicitation entitled "Inmate e-discovery solution" on July 7, 2014 the BOP issued a request for information (RFI) to address support services, hardware, and software for e-discovery.38 The RFI includes both fixed desktops as well as mobile devices to address the various housing scenarios, noting the differing needs for those accessing discovery from the law library and those confined to their cell.39

-As the BOP's recent actions suggest, there is a need for all facilities within the BOP's authority to streamline procedures for access to e-discovery.
-Where facilities lack protocol or are otherwise not open to accommodating pre-trial detainees' access to e-discovery, court orders are often required to resolve these issues.
-While technical solutions to access will assist all parties in better assessing the needs of pretrial detainees, there currently are, and will continue to be, barriers to access that cannot be overcome by improving the computer and software technology in facilities.
-The next part of this article addresses just one of many potential litigation strategies that defense counsel can utilize to overcome these barriers.
+As the BOP's recent actions suggest, there is a need for all facilities within the BOP's authority to streamline procedures for access to ediscovery.
+Where facilities lack protocol or are otherwise not open to accommodating pre-trial detainees, access to e-discovery, court orders are often required to resolve these issues.40 While technical solutions to access will assist all parties in better assessing the needs of pretrial detainees, there currently are, and will continue to be, barriers to access that cannot be overcome by improving the computer and software technology in facilities.